 A. Because wireless charging requires a certain type of hardware, older phones cannot be upgraded.
 You must have a device that has wireless charging compatibility built into it.
 However, some companies make devices that plug into the USB port, through which you can wirelessly charge.
 Of course, this doesn’t eliminate the clutter of cords.

-Q. What are some cool features in dual wireless chargers?
+Q. What are some cool features of dual wireless chargers?

 A. We’re seeing some chargers that have vertically aligned charging pads on one or both sides.
 This allows you to easily see and use your smartphone as it charges.
 Some double chargers are shaped specifically to hold a smartwatch on one side and a smartphone on the other.
 Some even have a port on the edge so you can charge a third device through a cable.